MarkD833/RCBUS-68xxx/asm_code/README.md

 ## B

 Boots the embedded EhBASIC v3.54 from the ROM.
 It will check that EhBASIC is programmed into the ROM first.
+I need to provide a write-up on how to include EhBASIC and/or a ROM image that already includes it.

 ## C

 Boots the embedded CP/M-68K v1.3 from the ROM.
 It will check that CP/M and the BIOS are programmed into the ROM first.
+I need to provide a write-up on how to include CP/M-68K and/or a ROM image that already includes it.

 The CP/M68K v1.3 BIOS uses Steve Cousin's SC145 (or SC729) CompactFlash module to provide disk drives for CP/M. Please see the readme in the CP/M-68K code folder for more details.